JonSnow1807/FastBlock/README.md

 }
 ```

+### Build Configuration
+- All resources properly included in Copy Bundle Resources phase
+- Entitlements configured for App Sandbox
+- Info.plist configured with SFSafariWebsiteAccess

+## 📚 Lessons Learned

+### Safari Platform Constraints
+- Safari Web Extensions use a strict per-domain permission model
+- Default "example.com" permission cannot be programmatically changed to wildcard
+- This is a security feature of Safari, not a code limitation
+- Extension APIs (browser.runtime) are not injected into pages without proper permissions
+- System Settings integration for extensions has changed in recent macOS versions

+### What Works
+- ✅ Extension successfully loads in Safari
+- ✅ Popup interface displays correctly and shows "Active" status
+- ✅ All resources properly bundled and accessible
+- ✅ Memory-efficient implementation verified at ~24MB
+- ✅ Native app provides clear setup instructions

+### What's Limited by Platform
+- ❌ declarativeNetRequest rules don't execute without domain permissions
+- ❌ Cannot programmatically request all-sites access
+- ❌ Permission dialog restricted to manual per-domain configuration
+- ❌ No way to override Safari's security model

 ## 🎯 Relevance to Apple Safari Extensions Role

 This project demonstrates key competencies for the Safari Extensions role: